 1. Add Cookie Law JavaScript using Elements Module

-Elements Module is only available in Premium Version of GeneratePress Theme so, if you haven’t activated the module yet.
+Elements Module is only available in the Premium Version of GeneratePress Theme so, if you haven’t activated the module yet.

 Also Read: GeneratePress Review